nkoster/trackseek/README.md

 - `.wav` and `.mp3` are supported
 - this is a prototype, not a final production matcher
-- the schema code may recreate old tables when the schema changes
+- schema mismatches now fail explicitly instead of recreating existing tables automatically
 - the HTTP match endpoint returns SSE with JSON payload data

 # Ideas